-after leaving her violent husband.
+Indeed, when it was introduced, Article 50 LEtr was applied as requiring that two cumulative criteria be met: proving one has experienced marital violence and that reintegration upon return to the country of origin is highly jeopardised.
+Despite some resistance, following the adoption by the Federal Parliament of a new law to combat forced marriage, the wording of Article 50 §2 LEtr has changed as of 1st July 2013.
+It now clearly states that marital violence - or forced marriage - suffices in and of itself to allow for a victim to remain in Switzerland after separation.
+This change in the law confirms a 2009 decision by the Swiss Federal Tribunal3.
+According to this jurisprudence, such violence could already suffice to allow for the victim to stay in Switzerland after leaving her violent husband.
 But for this purpose, violence must reach a certain threshold of severity.
 Despite this change in the law, the severity criterion continues to be applied today, and has even been incremented to imply that one must give evidence of "systematic violence aimed at exercising control over one's spouse"4.
-Systematic violence, especially when it is psychological, social and economic, is however extremely difficult to prove.
+Systematic violence, especially when it is psychological, social and economic, is however extremely difficult to prove5.

 Moreover, quite often the failure to lodge a criminal complaint against the author or the dismissal of such a complaint has meant that the severity threshold was not attained.
-The Federal Office of Migration (ODM) often concludes so, despite the fact that specialised services supporting victims of domestic violence have attested that the person was victim of a direct attack again her physical and psychological integrity, and has therefore been recognised as a victim under the law for the protection of victims (LAVI).
-Such expert opinion continues to be underestimated by ODM5 although it is now acknowledged as one element to be taken into account under the administrative ordinance on the application of the Aliens Act (OASA), at article 776.
-Experts on domestic violence tend to agree however that the mere fact of seeking help or refuge is a sign that violence has become unbearable and that a real danger exists7.
+The State Secretariat for Migration (Secrétariat l'Etat aux migrations - SEM) often concludes so, despite the fact that specialised services supporting victims of domestic violence have attested that the person was victim of a direct attack again her physical and psychological integrity, and has therefore been recognised as a victim under the Law for the protection of victims of offences (LAVI).
+Such expert opinion continues to be underestimated by SEM6 although it is now acknowledged as one element to be taken into account under Article 77 of the administrative ordinance on application of the Aliens Act (OASA)7.